-My work and commitment is to support you through education, information and the development of skills that will support you to be more fully present through your body, so you can have freedom of choice and live a more connected, creative, vibrant, juicy, sensual, aware and pleasure-filled life.
+My work and commitment is to provide you with education, information and the development of skills that will support you to be more fully present through your body, so you can have freedom of choice and live a more connected, creative, vibrant, juicy, sensual, aware and pleasure-filled life.

 When we work together, we start a gentle inquiry to discern exactly where you are in a completely safe space.
-My work is educational and informative .
-By creating a strong container of safety and acceptance, I provide a place in which you can let go and move through your learning edges with support.
+By creating a strong container of safety and acceptance, I support you so that you can let go and move through your learning edges.
 Your body knows exactly what it needs to do as I facilitate you to follow your natural process.
 The experiences of the work can range from tender to intense.
 There is room for all of you and a range of aha moments and emotional releases that may happen in the work.

 In all my years I have never felt as honoured by a woman - safe and seen with no expectations of who I am supposed to be.
 By working with Cyd I have experienced a whole new level of body awareness.
 I feel increasingly powerful and masculine with a sense of grace and ease.